sbc100/webports/README.rst

   $ ./make_all.sh openssl

 Headers and libraries are installed into the toolchains directly so there is not add extra -I or -L options in order to use the libraries.
-(Currently, the naclports scripts will generate a gcc "specs" file to add the required paths.)

 The source code and build output for each package is placed in::

   out/build/<PACKAGE_NAME>

+By default all builds are in release configuration.
+If you want to build debug packages set ``NACL_DEBUG=1`` or pass ``--debug`` to the naclports script.

 **Note**: Each package has its own license.
 Please read and understand these licenses before using these packages in your projects.